Why Study Abroad at Kenyon?

 The Center for Global Engagement (CGE) guides all academically qualified students through the entire process: selecting a program, preparing to go abroad, and re-entering campus life afterward.

-• Check destination guidance: Review the State Department’s country pages & travel advisories, and use the International Travel Checklist to prepare documents, copies, and Travel Advisories
+• Check destination guidance: Review the State Department’s country pages and travel advisories, and use the International Travel Checklist to prepare documents, copies and Travel Advisories

-• Health prep (CDC): Review our Health and Safety guide.
+• Health prep (CDC): Review our health and safety guide.
 Schedule a pre-travel consult for vaccines/medications, discuss any ongoing physical or mental-health needs, and pack a small travel health kit.
-CDC
+Learn more from the CDC.

 • Apply early.
 Passport processing times change; check the official page before you plan.
-(As of late June 2025 the State Department listed routine ~6–8 weeks and expedited ~2–3 weeks—mailing time is extra.)
-Passports
+(As of late June 2025 the State Department listed routine ~6–8 weeks and expedited ~2–3 weeks — mailing time is extra).

 • Some programs/countries require visas or residence permits; your student’s program will provide instructions.
 Always follow the host country’s rules while abroad.
 Research your destination.